RPI-WCL/pilots/README.md

 * Arguments to PILOTS programs are handled by argparse4j.
 * Log messages are managed by Java Logging APIs.
 Logging levels are configurable through [`logging.properties`](logging.properties).
-* ['MultipleChartServer`](./pilots/util/MultipleChartServer.java) to show multiple plots in one window.
-Settings for each plot can be configured through a yaml file ([example](./examples/airfrancesim/charts_conf.yaml)).
+* ['MultiChartsServer`](./pilots/util/MultiChartsServer.java) to show multiple plots in one window.
+Settings for multiple plots can be configured through a single yaml file ([example yaml file](./examples/airfrancesim/charts_conf.yaml)).
 Due to this functionality, JFreeChart and JCommon must be updated to v1.0.19 and v1.0.23 respectively.

 *Note: The following commands shown for the command line are assumed to be implemented in the bash shell*